Notes on the data: Education

 Notes: Vocational education and training (VET) data includes all VET activity delivered in Australia to Australian residents by government providers (TAFE institutes, Universities and other government providers), community education providers, enterprise providers, private training providers and schools.

-Numerator: Aboriginal/ non-Indigenous/ total students participating in vocational education and training
+Numerator: Aboriginal or otal students participating in vocational education and training

 Detail of analysis: Indirectly age-standardised rate per 100 population; and/or indirectly age-standardised ratio, based on the Australian standard

-Source: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2015; and ABS Estimated Resident Population, 30 June 2015.
+Total students: Compiled by PHIDU based on data from the National Centre for Vocational Education Research Ltd., 2020; and the ABS Estimated Resident Population, 30 June 2016.